marianahiroki/LSE-CD-Roosevelt-Square/README.md

 ## Objectives: ##

-- Understanding the socio-spatial dynamics in this public space through the years and its impact on the surroundings.
+- Understanding the socio-spatial dynamics in this public space over time and its influence on the surrounding areas.
-- To answer the question who and how the main players are responsible for transforming and partially controlling the square?
+- Addressing inquiries about the key actors and their roles in the transformation and partial governance of the square.
-- Socio-Spatial Analysis: Emphasis on diverse methods for understanding sites, exploring procedural and formal intervention possibilities, encompassing spatial design models, city-making practices, and public/private actions.

 ## Data Collection and Analysis: ##